Prevent Running Injuries | 5 Effective Tips for Staying Injury-Free

 1. Increase volume gradually

-There’s a reason there are so many training plans out there, all advising a gradual increase in volume.
 Don’t listen to those who say they run 6 miles every day, without any rest days.
-That’s just a recipe for disaster, especially if you don’t bear in mind that personal circumstances vary for all of us.
+That’s just a recipe for disaster, especially if you don’t bear in mind that everyone is built differently.

 Being consistent with your training is a great idea.
 Make sure you follow a plan – even if it’s one you drew up yourself.
 Ensure you include one or two rest days a week, and train consistently.